Call For A Free Consultation

 Learn more about how we can help by calling 415-985-7225 to schedule a free consultation.

 There are two types of brain injuries: penetrating and closed.
 A victim suffers a penetrating head injury when a foreign object fractures or penetrates the skull.
 The object enters the brain and damage is localized to specific areas where the object traveled.
+Penetrating brain injuries are most commonly caused by violence, workplace injuries, and falls.
+For example, a gunshot can easily cause a devastating penetrating brain injury, and this type of injury would also be possible from falling onto certain types of debris or from a falling object in a dangerous workplace.
+Penetrating brain injuries are medical emergencies that demand immediate treatment and can easily be life-threatening.

 In a closed brain injury, a sudden jolt or blunt trauma to the head causes the brain to strike the inner walls of the skull.
 Although the skull provides the brain with some protection, damage in closed brain injuries is often widespread, negatively affecting normal functions throughout the brain.
+The most commonly reported type of closed brain injury in Northern California is concussions.
+These injuries often occur from car accidents, sports injuries, and slip and fall injuries.
+Concussions can cause a wide range of symptoms and leave victims more vulnerable to future concussions.
+The recovery period for a concussion may only be a few weeks, or the victim may experience adverse symptoms for months or even years.

 Brain injuries are classified into three categories based on the severity of the injury.
 Factors include loss of consciousness and brain imaging results.
 The categories are as follows: